Excello-cz/ipsec-xfrm/README.md

 ## SystemD users

 Use `ipsec.service` if you wish to use this on SystemD powered system.
-It currently expects to have `ipsec` and `ipsec-xfrm` scripts in `/usr/local/bin` location.
+It currently expects to have `ipsec` and `ipsec-xfrm` scripts located in `/usr/local/bin` directory.
 The `ipsec-xfrm-update` cron job needs to be modified appropriately.